amhummer/Graphinity/README.md

 pip install torch-spline-conv==1.2.1 -f https://data.pyg.org/whl/torch-1.8.0+cu102.html --no-cache-dir
 ```

-An alternative to installing from the yaml file, the environment can also be created by running the following commands:
+An alternative to installing from the yaml file, the environment can also be created by running the commands below.
+This approach is faster, expected to take on the order of 10-30 minutes, depending on the machine.
 ```
 conda create --name graphinity_env_cuda102 python=3.7.10
 conda activate graphinity_env_cuda102